 Associations between biomarkers of bone and cartilage turnover, gender, pain categories and radiographic severity in knee osteoarthritis.

-Excessive cartilage degradation is a known characteristic of osteoarthritis (OA).
+Background: Excessive cartilage degradation is a known characteristic of osteoarthritis (OA).
 Biochemical markers, such as uCTX-II, have been shown to be associated with disease severity, yet the tissue origin of CTX-II has been disputed.
-This analysis investigates the association between OA knee j…
+This analysis investigates the association between …

 Incidence of total hip and total knee replacements from the prospective epidemiologic risk factor study: considerations for event driven clinical trial design

-Osteoarthritis (OA) leads to joint failure and total joint replacement (TJR, either hip (H) or knee (K)).
+Background: Osteoarthritis (OA) leads to joint failure and total joint replacement (TJR, either hip (H) or knee (K)).
 Worsening of pain and joint space narrowing are believed to be surrogates for joint failure; however, we hypothesize that TJR, as a reflection of joint failure, can be used…